 - If you are accepted into the local or national internship program, you will be contacted by a program manager to set up an appointment.
 If you do not set up a time to meet with a program manager, your acceptance may be revoked.

 - During the interview, the program manager will review your academic and career aspirations and desired host offices.
 She may suggest alternative host offices according to your competitiveness.
-For example, if you have a 3.5 GPA, you do not have a shot at securing the White House.

 - The program manager will then work to distribute your application and promote your qualifications.
 This is an intensive process and often takes months.
 Be patient!